thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-application-secret-management.md

 <properties
-   pageTitle="Gestion des secrets dans des applications Service Fabric | Microsoft Azure" description="Cet article décrit comment sécuriser des valeurs secrètes dans une application Service Fabric." services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Managing secrets in Service Fabric applications | Microsoft Azure" description="This article describes how to secure secret values in a Service Fabric application." services="service-fabric" documentationCenter=".net" authors="vturecek"